 Like most moms, cows have powerful maternal instincts and are extremely distressed when their babies are taken away from them.
 Their anguished bellows can be heard for up to a mile away.
 Some cows are so distraught that they will even stop eating.

-As soon as her baby is taken away, mama is hooked up to a milking machine to take the milk that her body made for her calf.
-In nature, a cow produces just 12 to 15 pounds of milk each day and nurses her baby all day long.
-But in the majority of today’s dairy operations, she will produce a staggering 50 pounds of milk daily and the pressure of her painfully loaded udder will only be relieved by mechanical milking twice a day.
-As you can see, this is very different from the romanticized vision of a farmer sitting on an overturned pail hand-milking a cow.
+As soon as her baby is taken away, the mother will be hooked up to a milking machine to take the milk that her body made for her calf.
+In natural circumstances, nursing cows produces just 12 to 15 pounds of milk each day and calves nurse all day long.

 Keep in mind that 50 percent of the babies born will be male, and a male calf has little financial value to the dairy industry because he’ll never produce milk.
-So, he’ll either be kept and raised for beef, slaughtered immediately for cheap veal, or sent to a torturous facility to become higher priced veal.
-Here, he’ll be fed an iron-poor diet until he becomes severely anemic and can barely move.
-His muscles will atrophy, and at just a few months of age, he’ll be slaughtered.
-His tender, pale flesh will be sold as veal.
+In most situations he’ll either be kept and raised for beef, slaughtered immediately for cheap veal, or sent to a torturous facility to become higher priced veal.

 You may be surprised to learn that these marketing buzzwords you might see on meat, dairy, and egg labels don’t guarantee better lives for the animals.
 The mechanics remain the same, including the unavoidable separation of baby from mother, painful surgical mutilations without anesthetic, factory-style milking, and premature slaughter.